kagaminccino/LAVSE/README.md

 ## Usage

 You can simply enter the command below and the average PESQ and STOI results will show on your terminal pane.

+Remember to activate visdom for loss recording before bashing the script.

 ```
+visdom
 bash run.sh
 ```

 Go check run.sh if you need further information about the command lines.

 ## Acknowledgment